barne856/squint/README.md

 auto lengths = velocity_field * times; // Results in a vec3<quantity<double, length>>
 ```

-In this example, we've created a 3D position vector and a 3x3 matrix of velocities.
-When we multiply the velocity field by the time vector, we get a new position vector since dimensionally V * T = L. The library ensures that the dimensions are correct and handles the unit calculations automatically.
+In this example, we've created a 3D time vector and a 3x3 matrix of velocities.
+When we multiply the velocity field by the time vector, we get a new position vector since dimensionally (L / T) * T = L. The library ensures that the dimensions are correct and handles the unit calculations automatically.

 This combination of quantities and tensors allows for expressive and type-safe representations of complex physical systems, such as stress tensors in material science, electromagnetic field tensors in physics, or multi-dimensional data in any scientific or engineering discipline.

 Tensors can also have error checking enabled.
-This is separate from qunatity error checking and essentially only enabled bounds checking at runtime.
+This is separate from qunatity error checking and essentially only enables bounds checking at runtime.
 It is possbile to have error checked tensors with non error checked quantities or error checked quantities and in expressions the usual type deduction rules for quantities apply.

 ## Installation